 “Hey,” Dan said.

-Liam decided not to go back to make sure it was a call, and was about to open the door, when something touched his arm, startling him.
+Liam decided not to go back to make sure it was a call, and he was about to open the door when something touched his arm, startling him.
 Liam turned around in the blink of an eye and saw him right there, standing close to him.

 “Are you a freshman?” he asked him.
 Probably because of his delicate looks, Liam thought Dan’s voice would be a little higher, but it sounded calm and deep instead.